-However, if you let the fire wick smolder by allowing all the fuel to be used up, then the KEVLAR® wick will burn away slowly and fall apart.
+If you let the fire wick smolder by allowing all the fuel to be used up, then the KEVLAR® wick will burn away slowly and fall apart.
+Be sure you extinguish the flame before the smoldering occurs.
 Sunlight also degrades and darkens the color of KEVLAR® wick gradually over time.
 So it is good to have wick covers when using Fire Props during daylight, it also stops you from getting your daytime clothes dirty from the residues on the wicks.
 Many people wrap some tin foil over the wicks and then put some colorful socks over that.
 We also sell some fluffy covers which can fit over some common KEVLAR® Fire Heads.

 A lot of people fasten wick onto their props with screws and to stop themselves from getting branded by a hot screw head they stitch a flap of KEVLAR® tape over the screw heads.

 Because of how expensive pure KEVLAR® is, our wick also contains other aramid fibers and fabric-grade fiberglass. (not the kind that itches or stabs you. after all at HoP we work with it all day.).
 We sell 100ft(30m) full rolls and if you want only a small amount we also sell per meter or per ft (units depend on the language settings).

 How do I cut KEVLAR® wick?KEVLAR® has a very high cut resistance.
 Which means it will blunt even the most expensive scissors very fast.
 At HoP we use box cutters or craft knives which have replaceable blades.
 Do not ever use your mum's favorite dress fabric scissors, or you will be in big trouble!